saasquatch/saasquatch-java-sdk/README.md

     .build());
 ```

-Note that if you are using this SDK on Android, then you most likely

 It is recommended that you keep a singleton `SaaSquatchClient` for all your requests.
 Do not create a new `SaaSquatchClient` for every request. `SaaSquatchClient` implements `Closeable`, and it's a good idea to call `close()` to release resources when you are done with it.

 Every API method in `SaaSquatchClient` takes a `RequestOptions`, where you can specify your `tenantAlias` override, authentication method override, etc. The per-method `RequestOptions` always takes precedence over the client-level `ClientOptions`.